 3)It also provided Temperature Special Product (TSP) which allowed the customer to use the Quick Disconnect feature of the TM411 with existing thermowells on the piping.
 A QuickNeck is used because the temperature probe needs to be regularly calibrated.

 Hygienic temperature probes like the iTHERM TM411 from Endress+Hauser help the pharmaceutical industry not only abide by regulations but also keep process complexity and costs low.
-To learn more about this and other temperature probes, please visit Visaya’s temperature products page.

 To know more about such products, you can get in touch with our engineers!